 The Crimson Tide has the polygons and offensive line to muscle anyone in college football.
-If that's not enough, new high-low tackling gives their Blue Chip recruiting made the loss of their 2001 Heisman candidate easier to stomach.
-A new wishbone offense could help the More control over the running game puts them at the top of their conference.
-But they must beat arch-rival Michigan for the Big 10 tough conference.
-Conference title first, which won't be easy, but definitely a possibility for the Buckeyes.
+If that's not enough, new high-low tackling gives their defense the bite it needed.
+OREGON Blue Chip recruiting made the loss of their 2001 Heisman candidate easier to stomach.
+A new wishbone offense could help the anyone's parade.
+14 OHIO STATE More control over the running game puts them at the top of their conference.
+But they must beat arch-rival Michigan for the Big 10 Conference title first, which won't be easy, but definitely a possibility for the Buckeyes.
 15 WASHINGTON Unproven defense must come through for a Rose Bowl berth.
 Total Control Passing gives this Husky team a very potent attack.
-16 LSU Tigers are looking to claw their way to another SEC title.
+Tigers are looking to claw their way to another SEC title.
 Louisiana State University's pass- and run-blocking is topnotch this year.
-17 NEBRASKA

-mauling and beat the Sooners
+NEBRASKA their coach the chance to take over thin Trojans to succeed.
+Controlling the playbook is crucial with USC's quarterback.
 Say hello to the first "Houston Bowl" winner.
-Increased frame rates show that this year these boys
+Increased frame rates show that this year these boys are definitely on their way up.
 20 AUBURN